joreichhardt/joreichhardt.github.io/README.md

 **Senior Linux / DevOps Engineer**
 Infrastructure, Automation & Cloud

-Creative by training (Fine Arts, Academy of Fine Arts Munich), engineer by practice
+Creative by training (Master in Fine Arts, Academy of Fine Arts Munich), engineer by practice
 15+ years of real-world experience in Linux, infrastructure, and automation.
 25+ years Linux User